 If the PCF received from the SMF the framed routes as described in 3GPP TS 29.512 [8], clause 4.2.2.2, or the PCF receives updated information of the extra one or more IPv6 prefixes allocated to the UE as described in 3GPP TS 29.512 [8], clauses 4.2.4.2 and C.3.4.1, the PCF shall include in the response the "evsNotif" attribute with an entry in the "evNotifs" array with the "event" attribute set to "EXTRA_UE_ADDR" and:

-- a range of IPv4 addresses within the "ipv4AddrList" attribute, if one or more IPv4 framed routes are associated to the PDU session and are available in the PCF; or
+- the actual list of IPv4 addresses within the "ipv4AddrList" attribute, if one or more IPv4 framed routes are associated to the PDU session and are available in the PCF; or

-- the IPv6 prefixes allocated to the UE within the "ipv6PrefixList" attribute, if one or more IPv6 framed routes are associated to the PDU session and are available in the PCF, or if the PCF keeps updated IPv6 prefix(es) information.
+- the actual list of IPv6 prefixes allocated to the UE within the "ipv6PrefixList" attribute, if one or more IPv6 framed routes are associated to the PDU session and are available in the PCF, or if the PCF keeps updated IPv6 prefix(es) information.

 As result of this action, the PCF shall set the appropriate subscription to the report of UE IP addresses, if not previously subscribed, as described in in 3GPP TS 29.512 [8].